Does Customer Service Require Emotional Intelligence Skills?

 Why are Emotional Intelligence Skills Important in Customer Service?

 At its core, customer service is about building authentic relationships based on trust.
-Customer service workers with a high level of emotional intelligence can connect with customers, manage conflict, demonstrate empathy, and manage their stress levels.
-To provide excellent customer service, employees must have four important skills:
+Customer service workers need emotional intelligence to connect with customers, manage conflict, demonstrate empathy, and manage stress.
+Providing excellent customer service requires four critical skills:

-- Self-Awareness – The ability to be aware of your challenges, emotions, and triggers, as well as your personal strengths, is vital to communicating with customers effectively.
+- Self-Awareness – Being aware of your personal challenges, emotions, triggers, as well as your personal strengths is vital to customer service.
 Highly self-aware employees will also know what motivates them to do a great job every day.

 - Self-Management – Customer service can be rewarding, but it is also very stressful.
 Managing an angry customer while maintaining a cool head is an important part of the job.
-People with great self-management skills can adapt to changing circumstances, control their emotions and behaviors, and manage stress levels in healthy ways.
+Developing these skills will help workers control their emotions and behaviors and manage stress levels in healthy ways.

-- Social Awareness – Customer service agents must be able to recognize the emotional cues of their customers and co-workers.
+- Social Awareness – Customer service agents must have the ability to understand the emotional cues of their customers and co-workers.
 Being aware that a customer is irritated or looking for help is key to providing better service.
 Empathizing with a customer regarding a service issue is always the first step to recovering from a bad customer experience.

 - Relationship Management – Emotionally intelligent individuals will be able to develop positive relationships with clients and build trust and credibility.
-This trust and credibility will lead to return customers and increased sales.
+These important social skills will lead to return customers and increased sales.